Spider silk: Silk gland

-Schematic of the spiders spinning apparatus and structural hierarchy in silk assembling related to assembly into fibers.
+Schematic of the spider's spinning apparatus and structural hierarchy in silk assembling related to assembly into fibers.
 In the process of dragline production, the primary structure protein is secreted first from secretory granules in the tail.
 In the ampullate (neutral environment, pH = 7), the proteins form a soft micelle of several tens of nanometers by self-organization because the hydrophilic terminals are excluded.
 In ampullate, the concentration of the protein is high.
 Then, the micelles are squeezed into the duct.
 The long axis direction of the molecules is aligned parallel to the duct by a mechanical frictional force and partially oriented.
 The continuous lowering of pH from 7.5 to 8.0 in the tail to presumably close to 5.0 occurs at the end of the duct.
 Ion exchange, acidification, and water removal all happen in the duct.
 The shear and elongational forces lead to phase separation.
 In the acidic bath of the duct, the molecules attain a high concentration liquid crystal state.
 Finally, the silk is spun from the taper exterior.
 The molecules become more stable helixes and β-sheets from the liquid crystal.

 The gland's visible, or external, part is termed the spinneret.
 Depending on the complexity of the species, spiders have two to eight spinnerets, usually in pairs.
 Species have varying specialised glands, ranging from a sac with an opening at one end, to the complex, multiple-section ampullate glands of the golden silk orb-weavers.

 Behind each spinneret on the surface of the spider lies a gland, a generalised form of which is shown in the figure.